-The increase in consumables sales between the periods was driven in part by the increase in new pets, our strategic investments in customer acquisition and retention, continued expansion of our product assortment and a shift to more premium consumables.
-The decrease in supplies and companion animals is due in part to a strong stimulus driven thirteen week period ended May 1, 2021 and a decrease in spending on certain non-essential items.
-We have experienced some softening in discretionary spend although our total merchandise mix remains strong.
-The increase in services and other was due in part to the increase in new pets, growth in our membership offerings like Vital Care, and growth in our veterinary hospital business in which we now operate over 200 veterinary hospitals.
+The increase in consumables sales between the periods was driven in part by the increase in new pets, our strategic investments in customer acquisition and retention, continued expansion of our product assortment and a shift to more premium consumables, as well as fresh and frozen food.
+The decrease in supplies and companion animals is due in part to a strong stimulus driven twenty-six week period ended July 31, 2021 and a decrease in spending on certain non-essential items.
+The increase in services and other was due in part to the increase in new pets, growth in our membership offerings like Vital Care, and growth in our veterinary hospital business in which we now operate over 200 veterinary hospitals - an increase of over 50 since July 31, 2021.

-For the thirteen weeks ended April 30, 2022, pet care center merchandise delivered growth of 1.6% with strong growth in consumables.
-E-commerce and digital sales increased 10.5% during the thirteen weeks ended April 30, 2022, driven by strength in our online initiatives such as repeat delivery, BOPUS, ship from store and the mobile app.
-Services sales, which include veterinary hospitals, increased 18.9% during the thirteen weeks ended April 30, 2022, reflecting expansion of our veterinary hospital footprint and strong growth in veterinary and grooming customers.
+For the thirteen and twenty-six weeks ended July 30, 2022, pet care center merchandise delivered growth of 0.5% and 1.1%, respectively, led by strong growth in consumables.
+E-commerce and digital sales increased 9.8% and 10.2% during the thirteen and twenty-six weeks ended July 30, 2022, respectively, driven by strength in our online initiatives such as repeat delivery, buy online pick up in-store ("BOPUS"), ship from store, and same day delivery.
+Services sales, which include veterinary hospitals, increased 13.1% and 15.9% during the thirteen and twenty-six weeks ended July 30, 2022, respectively, reflecting expansion of our veterinary hospital footprint and strong growth in veterinary and grooming customers.